Start9Labs/documentation/site/source/user-manual/backups/backup-restore.rst

             .. figure:: /_static/images/restore/recover2.png
                 :width: 60%

         #.
-Enter the encryption password for the drive (this is your Embassy's master password).
+Enter the encryption password for the drive (this is your server's master password).

             .. figure:: /_static/images/restore/recover3.png
                 :width: 60%